Macrometacorp/docs/docs/collections/_stream-tab.md

-Each collection in the GDN can be a stream.
+Each collection in Macrometa GDN can be a stream.
 Collection streams use the WebSocket protocol to emit event messages for operations performed on the collection.

 The Stream tab is only displayed if streams are enabled on that collection.